Fujiaoji/PhishingEval/README.md

 ## run_DynaPhish
 - Original code link [DynaPhish](https://github.com/code-philia/Dynaphish)
 - input data information: screenshot, url (we use domain in the example code due to the constrain to share urls), and html.
+- trained_models: same as the reproduce_phishintention, need to change to the same path after isntalling the conda env
 - conda env: please install conda env based on original github env, and then follow the version of rundy.yml
 - command: ```conda activate rundy``` ->```python -m field_study_logo2brand.dynaphish_main```
 - Citation